 It is important to note that the Units 3 and 4 sequences of VCE VET programs are not designed as stand-alone studies.
-Students will not be permitted to undertake Units 3 and 4 sequence without first completing Units 1 and 2.
+Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.